capaj/prisma-decapi-class-generator/README.md

-  exportedNameSuffix = "GQL" // Optional if you want to add a suffix to the end of your exported class names and enums exportedNamePrefix = "TYPE" // Optional if you want to prefix your exported class names and enums pascalCaseModelNames = false // Optional if you want to rename models to pascal case convention }
+  exportedNameSuffix = "GQL" // Optional if you want to add a suffix to the end of your exported class names and enums exportedNamePrefix = "TYPE" // Optional if you want to prefix your exported class names and enums pascalCaseModelNames = false // Optional if you want to rename models to pascal case convention useDotPrismaImport = false // on some project with pnpm you might have trouble with @prisma/client import.
+This generates .prisma/client instead
+}
 ```